dmccreary/moving-rainbow/guide/getting-started.md

 Make sure you have admin rights on your computer before you install this driver.

-Note that as of August of 2015, the driver for the Mac is still "unsigned" and will not work on modern Mac OSs.
+Note that as of August of 2015, the driver for the Mac is still "unsigned" and will not work on modern Mac OSs (Yousemite) .
 The workaround this is to temporarly disable checking for a signed driver on the Mac.
 To do this run the following program in the Mac UNIX Console /Applications- > Utilities -> Terminal

      sudo nvram boot-args="kext-dev-mode=1"

 After you run this command you must reboot the Mac for it to take effect.
+This will allow the drivers to be loaded even though they are unsigned drivers.

 See this helpful post on [Installing the CH340 Driver on Yosemite on the Mac](http://kiguino.moos.io/2014/12/31/how-to-use-arduino-nano-mini-pro-with-CH340G-on-mac-osx-yosemite.html)

+After the driver is installed you should see a non-Bluetooth port appear.